infinum/eightshift-boilerplate/README.md

   * Builds production ready assets

 ## Import & Export
-Details are located in README-project.md file.
-Be sure to change URL according to your project.
+Details are located in the `README-project.md` file.
+Be sure to change the URL according to your project.

 ## Note
 * This theme uses OOP with namespaces and autoloader.
 Also we have included `ci-exclude.txt` file, to point what files to exclude when deploying using continuous integration.